-Learn the technique to help you manage a large amount of reading in a short amount of time.
+Learn to do a large amount of reading in a short time.

 Many factors contribute to inefficient reading.

 - Do you find it hard to concentrate on your reading?

 - Do you rarely read any academic or challenging texts?

 - Do you have little knowledge of the subject of what you are going to read about?

 - Do you start reading before you have worked out what you already know about the topic, what you need to know or what you are looking for?

 - Do you track the words you read with your finger or a pencil?

 - Do you find that the words seem to jump up off the page or that the text moves or glares?

 - Do you read aloud under your breath, lip-sync or say the words you read in your mind?